-- Surveys were transitioned to the current system, Qualtrics, in August 2017. - Improvements Included: - Multi-level reporting dashboards for CACs, State Chapters, and Regional CACs - Improved filtering choose custom dates and sub-groups. - Improved benchmarking compare to state, regional, and national averages - The most recent survey content revisions were in January 2018. - Improvements Included: - Clarified wording based on CAC and family feedback - Streamlined order arranged by question type - Shortened surveys by removing or consolidating duplicative items - ❖ Easier to read (both Caregiver Surveys are now at a 5th grade level). - ❖ NCA plans to develop a new tool in 2020 a Youth Feedback Survey!
+- Surveys were transitioned to the current system, Qualtrics, in August 2017. - Improvements Included: - Multi-level reporting dashboards for CACs, State Chapters, Regional CACs, and NCA - Easier filtering by dates CACs can use a calendar feature to set their own start/end dates - ❖ Layered filtering Add multiple filters by date, family demographics, etc. - Improvement benchmarking compare to state, regional, and national averages - The most recent survey content revisions were in January 2018. - Improvements Included: - Clarifying the wording of certain items based on CAC feedback - Shortening surveys by removing or consolidating duplicative items - ❖ Making the surveys easier to read (both Caregiver Surveys are now at a 5th grade level). - ❖ NCA plans to develop a new tool a Youth Feedback Survey in 2020!